checkout/frames-ios/README.md

 ## Documentation

-Frames for iOS tokenises customer and card data for use within [Checkout.com](https://www.checkout.com)'s payment infrastructure.
+Frames for iOS tokenises consumer data for use within [Checkout.com](https://www.checkout.com)'s payment infrastructure.
 We want to abstract all the complexity in taking payments from your Mobile Application and allow you to focus on the amazing experience & features you deliver to your users.

 - [Integration](#Integration): _Lets talk about our SDK code showing up inside your amazing application's sourcecode._